AhmetYigitPacal/ScoundrelCLI/README.md

 Its number will be added to your health and will be discarded.
 Your health cannot exceed 20, and you cannot use more than one health potion per turn.
 If you choose two health potions in a turn the second one will simply be discarded, without healing you.
 - If you choose a **Monster**:
 You can either fight with your *weapon* or can fight *barehanded* by adding a b next to your choice (for example: 2b).
     - If you choose to fight the monster *barehanded*, its value will be substracted from your health and the card will be discarded.
     - If you choose to fight the monster with your equipped *weapon*, its value will be substracted from your equipped weapon and the remaining value will be substracted from your health.
 The card will be put on top of your weapon.
 You will retain your weapon however the weapon can then only be used against monsters of a *lower value (less than equal)* than the previous monster it had slain.
 Once you have chosen 3 cards, your turn is complete.
 The fourth card is untouched and a new room will be drawn.
+### Scoring
+Once you cleared all the cards in the deck or died trying your score is calculated.
+- If your life has reached zero, your score is the negative of the sum of values of all the monster cards in the deck.
+- If you made your way through the entire dungeon, your score is your health, plus if the last card is a health potion its value added to your score.
+### Manual
 You can also refer to [Scoundrel Manual](http://www.stfj.net/art/2011/Scoundrel.pdf)

 ## Build and Run